 Safety Tips for Marinating Chicken

 - Use one cutting board exclusively for prepping chicken and another for prepping other ingredients.
 If you've cut chicken first, wash the knife thoroughly in hot soapy water before using it to prep other ingredients.

 - Place the marinade and chicken in a closed, non-reactive container (glass or ceramic dishes, and large resealable plastic bags).
 Don't use aluminum containers; they can create gross metallic flavors.

 - Marinate chicken in the refrigerator.

-- To use leftover marinade as a sauce, bring it to a simmer in a saucepan and cook it, at a boil, for 3 minutes.
-This will kill any bacteria that's built up.
+- To use leftover marinade as a sauce, bring it to a simmer in a saucepan and cook it, at a boil, for at least three minutes.
+This will kill any bacteria that has built up.

 More to Explore